 Large amounts of bacteria are present in the colon.
 Bacteria work to break down any remaining undigested food materials.
 The colon also absorbs water and transports the remaining waste to the rectum, where it’s expelled as stool.

 The average colon size is 120 to 150 centimeters (roughly 47 to 60 inches) in length.

 However, a person with a redundant colon has an abnormally long colon, especially in the final section (called the descending colon).
 A redundant colon often has additional loops or twists.

 Other names for a redundant colon include tortuous colon or elongated colon.

 Some people may have a redundant colon and never experience symptoms associated with it.

-People with a redundant colon are at increased risk for colonic volvulus, a condition that causes the colon to twist around itself.
-This slows or completely stops the flow of stool, leading to a colonic obstruction, and is often a surgical emergency.
+People with a redundant colon are at increased risk for colonic volvulus.
+This is when the colon twists around itself.
+Colonic volvulus slows or completely stops the flow of stool, leading to a colonic obstruction, and is often a surgical emergency.

-Redundant sigmoid colon could lead to sigmoid volvulus.
-Sigmoid colon is the part of the colon closest to the rectum.
+A redundant sigmoid colon could lead to sigmoid volvulus.
+The sigmoid colon is the part of the colon closest to the rectum.
 Symptoms of sigmoid volvulus include: